The Department of Defense List of 32 “Accidents Involving Nuclear Weapons”

 According to a Department of Defense report, there have been at least 32 “accidents involving nuclear weapons.”
 And the report only counts US accidents which occurred before 1980.
-Today’s hot doc, entitled “Narrative Summaries of Accidents Involving U.S. Nuclear Weapons” briefly recounts each of these incidents.
-They include such gaffes as nuclear bombs inadvertently falling through bomb bay doors; the accidental firing of a retrorocket on an ICBM; the vast dispersal of radioactive debris; and the loss of enriched fissile material and nuclear bombs (which are “still out there somewhere”).
+“Narrative Summaries of Accidents Involving U.S. Nuclear Weapons” briefly recounts each of these incidents.
+They include such gaffes as nuclear bombs inadvertently falling through bomb bay doors; the accidental firing of a retrorocket on an ICBM; a bomber crash involving the vast dispersal of radioactive debris; and the loss of fissile material and nuclear bombs (which are “still out there somewhere”).

-These “nuclear accidents” –which the report defines as “unexpected event[s] involving nuclear weapons or nuclear weapons components”– have occurred over the Pacific Ocean (twice), over the Atlantic Ocean (twice), and over the Mediterranean Sea; they’ve happened on the territory of our allies in Spain, Greenland, England (presumably), Morocco (possibly), and another undetermined overseas base; and in the states of Arkansas, California (twice), South Carolina, North Carolina, Florida, Georgia, Indiana, Kentucky, Louisiana (twice), Maryland, New Jersey, New Mexico (twice), Ohio (twice), South Dakota, Texas (twice), and Washington.
+These “nuclear accidents” –which the report defines as “unexpected event[s] involving nuclear weapons or nuclear weapons components”– have occurred over the Pacific Ocean (twice), over the Atlantic Ocean (twice), and over the Mediterranean Sea; they’ve happened on the territory of our allies in Spain, Greenland, England, Morocco, and another undetermined overseas base; and in the states of Arkansas, California (twice), South Carolina, North Carolina, Florida, Georgia, Indiana, Kentucky, Louisiana (twice), Maryland, New Jersey, New Mexico (twice), Ohio (twice), South Dakota, Texas (twice), and Washington.

 Some of these accidents were disclosed for the first time only in this report.
 The DOD explained that these nuclear accidents “may or may not [have been] divulged at the time depending upon the possibility of public hazard or alarm.”
 Trust me, if I had lived at any of the above locations, I would have preferred that the government “divulge” the fact that a nuclear accident had occurred.

 According to the DOD’s preface, most of these accidents occurred during “logistic/ferry missions or Airborne Alert flights by Strategic Air Command aircraft.”
 Airborne Alert was a program in which US nuclear-armed bombers loitered in airspace outside the Soviet Union to ensure that the US could hit the Soviets with a nuclear strike at any time.
-Airborne Alert was terminated in 1968 due to the implementation of ballistic missiles, rising costs, and –not least of all– nuclear accidents.
+Airborne Alert was finally terminated in 1968 due to the implementation of ballistic missiles, rising costs, and –not least of all– nuclear accidents, most notably Thule..

 This DOD report proudly notes, that “There never has been even a partial inadvertent U.S. nuclear detonation despite the very severe stresses imposed upon the weapons involved in these accidents.”
-How fortunate.
+Very fortunate.

 At the time of most of these accidents, the primary safeguard against inadvertent detonations was the separate storage of highly enriched fissile material apart from the nuclear bombs themselves.
 The fissile material had to be manually inserted into the bombs to arm them.
 Still, there were several accidents where these “nuclear capsules” were either lost or caused the dispersal of substantial amounts of radiation.
 Although, there were no accidental nuclear explosions, the bombs’ high explosives (a necessary component in nuclear weapons) have detonated several times causing devastation and death.

-For a terrific, in-depth of the analysis of each of these accidents, I recommend reading the blow-by-blow critique presented in The Defense Monitor.
-Here are a couple of the DOD report’s cold-sweat-inducing lowlights:
+For a terrific, in-depth, and comprehensive analysis of each of these accidents, I recommend reading the blow-by-blow critique presented in The Defense Monitor.
+Here are a couple of the DOD report’s cold-sweat-inducing lowlights, several also highlighted by Schlosser:

 - In 1957 a nuclear bomb fell through the bomb bay doors of a B-36 bomber near Kirkland Air Force Base, New Mexico.
 The bomb fell 1,700 feet to the ground and its high explosives detonated, showering fragments as far as one mile from the impact point.